MarkCarrier/public-writings/declarative-programming.md

 The functional world's conviction is that, for the vast majority of software problems,  programmers should **not** be the ones doing this.
 There's two really good reasons for removing the "how" from our code and focusing on the "what":

-1. As programmers, we can focus more on our clients' problems and less and technical details.
+1. As programmers, we can focus more on our clients' problems and less on technical details.
 2. We can give our compilers freedom to create imperative instructions that are likely to be better than our own.

 You could think that placing this burden on compilers is complex and impractical but it isn't.
 It's actually quite simple.

 Declarative statements can usually be converted into imperative instructions very easily.
-A good example of this is the `map` function.
+A good example of this is the `map` function. `map` allows us to express the result of applying a function to all the values inside of an array.
+It maps from one set of values to a different set of values.
 Say you wanted to get the length of each word in a sentence.
 The imperative version might look like this:

 ```
 function getWordLengths(sentence) {
   const words = sentence.split(" ")
   let wordLengths = []
   for(let i = 0; i < words.length; i++) {
     wordLengths.push(words[i].length)
   }
   return wordLengths
 }
 ```